JPLee01/pandas-project/README.md

 The report produced by the program are saved in .html format within the repository.

-  * Note that the exisiting the report in the repository will be overwritten as a new report generated through the program.
+  * Note that the exisiting report in the repository will be overwritten as a new report generated through the program.

-#### Importing the Libaries
+#### Importing the Libraries
-As well as the [Pandas](https://pandas.pydata.org/) libary imported in the [Analysis.py](https://github.com/JPLee01/pandas-project/blob/master/Analysis.py) and [Visualisation.py](https://github.com/JPLee01/pandas-project/blob/master/Visualisation.py) programs the following extra libary is imported to the Interactive.py program:
+As well as the [Pandas](https://pandas.pydata.org/) library imported in the [Analysis.py](https://github.com/JPLee01/pandas-project/blob/master/Analysis.py) and [Visualisation.py](https://github.com/JPLee01/pandas-project/blob/master/Visualisation.py) programs the following extra library is imported to the Interactive.py program:
 ```
 from pandas_profiling import ProfileReport
 ```